City-Bureau/city-scrapers/README.md

 We ask all new contributors to start by writing a spider and its documentation or fixing a bug in an existing one in order to gain familiarity with our code and culture.
 Reach out on [slack](https://citybureau.slack.com/#labs_aggregator) for support if you need it.
 We also meet up in person to work together regularly, and post about upcoming meetups in slack.

 For those familiar with the project, please see the [help-wanted Github issues](https://github.com/City-Bureau/documenters-aggregator/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22).

+## Don't want to code?

+A. We have ongoing conversations about what sort of data we should collect and how it should be collected.
+Help us make these decisions by commenting on [issues with a non-coding label](https://github.com/City-Bureau/city-scrapers/issues?q=is%3Aissue+is%3Aopen+label%3Anon-coding).

+B. Research sources for public meetings.
+Answer questions like: Are we scraping events from the right websites?
+Are there local agencies that we're missing?
+Should events be updated manually or by a scraper?
+[Triage events sources on these issues](https://github.com/City-Bureau/city-scrapers/issues?q=is%3Aissue+is%3Aopen+label%3A%22non-coding%3A+triage+events+source%22).

 ## Support this work